SwiftDevJournal/BeginningSwiftBook/DataTypes.md

 A Boolean value has two possible values: true or false.
 A Boolean value's type name is `Bool`.

 Swift programs generally do not have many Boolean variables.
 The main use of Boolean values is to check if a condition is true.

+# Character

+A character stores a single character, such as `R`.
+Swift programs rarely deal with individual characters.
+They usually deal with strings, which are a collection of characters.